Food Safety

 These bacteria can easily spread to other surfaces and cause foodborne illness.
 It's essential to clean and sanitize all surfaces that come into contact with raw meat, poultry, and eggs to prevent dangerous pathogens from spreading around your kitchen.

 Again, cross-contamination is a common cause of foodborne illness.
-It occurs when bacteria from one food item are transferred to another through contact with a contaminated surface.
+It occurs when bacteria from one food item is transferred to another through contact with a contaminated surface.

 To prevent cross-contamination, you need to clean and sanitize all surfaces before and after preparing different types of food.